← back to programming

 The broken-heart algorithm

-When a cell is copied to new space, a broken heart (forwarding pointer) is left in old space.
-If the collector encounters this cell again via another reference, it follows the forwarding pointer instead of copying a second time.
+When the collector copies a cell to new space, it leaves a broken heart (forwarding pointer) in old space.
+If it encounters the same cell again via another reference, it follows the forwarding pointer instead of copying twice.
 This handles shared structure and cycles.

 Scheme